BIRDSgroup/DDI/Application on helminth-diabetes data/Scripts/Interpretation/Interpretation_Script_Readme.md

-# Instructions to run "Interpretation_script.R" file
+# Instructions to run "Interpretation_Script.R" file
 ## Preface
 This R file contains the code to reproduce the results from the interpretation analysis.
 The details of the output generated from this script are given below.